karoljablonski/fm-n-order-summary-component/README.md

 ### What I learned

 I learned to pay more attention for details and be more patient especially about "easy" stuff to do.
 I reminded myself how to run sass pre-processor on project.
 It's nice to have visual sample, so I could compare my work to what it should look like.
+Also it's my first README.md I created.